Outdoor Education Centres: St. Briavels

 The Banqueting Hall (formerly King John’s Lounge) is now a spacious dining room, with a grand fireplace and period features an amazing backdrop for mealtimes.
 The Old Stables is a versatile social space; with service of breakfast and supper club for groups, a classroom/meeting room for groups, daytime café, banquet craft zone, and relaxing social space in the evenings.

-From this location we can offer a full range of activities including all the usual favourites, other interesting activities are Mine Exploration, mountain biking and a full day canoe trip down the Conwy estuary, ending up near Conwy Castle.
+From this location we can offer a full range of activities including all the usual favourites, other interesting activities are Mountain biking and a full day canoe trip down the Wye, and a full day trip gorge walking.
+See our sample programmes for St Briavels outdoor education centre.

 Please give Clive a call or drop him an email for more information or to discuss your options.